 Protein is essential to repairing damaged tissue.
 While you’re healing, you’ll want to take in more protein than usual.
-Grass-fed whey protein, plant-based-non-GMO protein, homemade chicken soup, eggs, grass-fed pasture-raised organic meat, wild fish such as salmon, mackerel and sardines.
+Grass-fed whey protein, plant-based-non-GMO protein, collagen peptides, homemade chicken soup, eggs, grass-fed pasture-raised organic meat, wild fish such as salmon, mackerel and sardines.

 Ginger water or ginger tea relieves post-op nausea from anesthesia, reduces inflammation and aids digestion.

 Manuka honey and raw honey have anti-microbial properties that rapidly clear infection, reduce inflammation and promote healing for mild burns, sunburns, or small wounds.

 Many of the most common go-to OTC pain relievers such as NSAIDs come with some very harmful side effects.
 Instead, opt for safer, effective and more natural alternatives.